FajarWG/MovTix-NexjsTS/README.md

 Welcome to MovieTix, your ultimate destination for purchasing tickets to the latest blockbusters!
 With our user-friendly website, you can effortlessly browse through a wide selection of movies, view showtimes at your favorite theaters, and secure your tickets in just a few clicks.

-Say goodbye to long queues and sold-out screenings!
-Our seamless booking process, coupled with secure payment options, ensures a hassle-free experience from start to finish.

 ## Run Locally

 Clone the project